Axelrod-Python/Axelrod/README.rst

 A library with the following principles and goals:

 1. Enabling the reproduction of previous Iterated Prisoner's Dilemma research as easily as possible.
 2. Creating the de-facto tool for future Iterated Prisoner's Dilemma research.
 3. Providing as simple a means as possible for anyone to define and contribute new and original Iterated Prisoner's Dilemma strategies.
-4. Emphasizing readability along with an open and welcoming community that is accommodating for developers and researchers of a variety of skill levels
+4. Emphasizing readability along with an open and welcoming community that is accommodating for developers and researchers of a variety of skill levels.

 Currently the library contains well over 100 strategies and can perform a variety of tournament types (RoundRobin, Noisy, Spatially-distributed, and probabilistically ending) and population dynamics while taking advantage of multi-core processors.

 **Please contribute via pull request (or just get in touch with us).**